How to Self-Publish? Writing is the Easy Part

 - eBooks are searchable.
 Indices and tables of content are live links.

 - eBooks are liquid.
 Any revisions are immediately in distribution.
 You don’t need to worry about older editions sitting in stock.
 There is no stock.
-There may be a way to update distributed copies as well. (not have I know of so far) Whether that’s something an author wants to do is another question.
+There may be a way to update distributed copies as well.
+Whether that’s something an author wants to do is another question.

 Disadvantages of eBooks

-- Some people like hard copy books.
+- People like hard copy books.
 There something about holding one, dog-earing the pages and scribbling notes in the margins.
 This is particularly true for books that people refer to often.
-(Print-on-demand may solve this issue.
-It may also be too pricey to bother with.
-I'll get to it later.
-In any case, just from a marketing standpoint, offering a printed version lends a sense of legitimacy.)

 - A disadvantage particular to Kindle’s MOBI format is that you cannot embed fonts.
-(Some newer formats allow it.
-Those newer formats only work on newer Kindles) Exercise great care in the look and feel of your work.
+Exercise great care in the look and feel of your work.
 Test it on a Kindle emulator or an actual Kindle.
 Avoid the Franken-book.

 - The main distribution channels insist on an ISBN number for all listings.
 This will limit you to larger works.
 You can distribute your blog in eBook form through your website, but not through the big boys.
 The PITA factor would be prohibitive.
 FYI: PITA = (P)ain (I)n (T)he (A)ss.
-(For Canadians, it isn't a pain in the ass at all.
-I completed a web form.
-Got a phone call and had 100 ISBNs reserved all within a couple of days.
-This will change by country.
-Check for yourself.)
+For Canadians, ISBN is not an issue at all.
+I talked it over and suggested I may need 10 ISBNs.
+They gave me 100, just in case.

 I must still answer many questions

 What’s the best form factor for an eBook?
-Is there a standard (ex.)
-9-inch by 6-inch page a consideration?
+Is a standard 9-inch by 6-inch page a consideration?
 Is there an optimal width?
 Does it even matter?

 What is the most effective way to use images?
 What are the sizing and re-sizing considerations?
 Do pictures auto-scale or do they auto-crop?
 They should auto-scale, but I need that confirmed.